DeTeam/webcam-stream/README.md

 cd building-nginx
 ```

-Then let's download nginx (current latest version, you can look up if there's a more recent one by the time you read it):
+Then let's download latest version of nginx (check the latest version by the time you're going through this tutorial):

 ```sh
 wget http://nginx.org/download/nginx-1.12.2.tar.gz